Radware/Cloud-WAAP-Logging-Integration-Tool/README.md

 - **For SFTP Transfers**:
   - SFTP server access with credentials or SSH keys for secure file transfer.
 - **For Azure Blob Storage Transfer**:
-  - An Azure Storage Account and access credentials, such as a SAS Token.\
+  - An Azure Storage Account and access credentials, such as a SAS Token.

 ## Current Version
-Version 2.0.0
+Version 2.1.0

 ## Features
 - **Multiple Destination Support**: Extend the functionality of log transfers to include SFTP servers alongside existing AWS S3 and Azure Blob Storage options.